gmx-io/gmx-synthetics/README.md

 - Handle withdrawal cancellations

-- Ensure only the GMX handlers can call the afterWithdrawalExecution and afterWithdrawalCancellation callback functions
+- Ensure only handlers with the CONTROLLER role can call the afterWithdrawalExecution and afterWithdrawalCancellation callback functions

 - Ensure only the correct withdrawal execution can call callback functions